ul-fmf/tydi-form-site/resources.md

 ### Eff

 Eff is the first programming language with first-class algebraic effect and handlers, created by Andrej Bauer and Matija Pretnar.
-It has inspired the development of similar langauges and incorporation of algebraifc effects and handlers into other languages and libraries.
+It has inspired the development of similar languages and incorporation of algebraic effects and handlers into other languages and libraries.
 It was originally created by Andrej Bauer and Matija Pretnar.

 * <i class="fas fa-home"></i> [`www.eff-lang.org`](https://www.eff-lang.org)<br>
 * <i class="fab fa-github"></i> [`github.com/matijapretnar/eff`](https://github.com/matijapretnar/eff)<br>